-- 6.6.
+- 6.4.
+A permanent change in duty post is one for which, at the time the reimbursement is authorized, no subsequent change is contemplated to occur within one (1) year from the date of the move. - 6.5.
+Moves resulting from the transfer of an employee from one agency to another are to be approved, agreed to and, if reimbursement is to be made, reimbursed by the receiving agency.
+It is the transferring employee's responsibility to secure in writing any agreement concerning the reimbursement of moving expenses from the receiving agency before accepting the new position. - 6.6.
 Relocations coming about as result of an employee's leaving State service will be reimbursed. - 7.
 The reimbursement of relocations costs of a current employee is subject to the approval of the head of the agency that will actually make the reimbursement. - 8.
 The reimbursement of relocation expenses for a newly hired employee must adhere to the policies and procedures set forth both herein and in PA3.02 and can only be approved by the ADOA Director. - General Exclusion.
 If an expense, cost or expenditure or category of expense, cost or expenditure is not herein specifically defined as reimbursable, it does not qualify for reimbursement. - 10.
 Qualifying Moving Expenses.
 The following actual expenses may be reimbursed to an employee eligible for reimbursement: - 10.1.
 Transportation of household goods.
 Taking into account budgetary constraints, operational needs and employee circumstances, agency management may, subject to the terms and conditions set forth herein, authorize the transportation of household goods using one of three means: common carrier, employee self-move, or mobile home hauling.
 Agency management reserves the right to require self-moves or to limit reimbursements to those amounts that would have been reimbursed had a self-move been undertaken. - 10.1.1.
 Common carrier.
 Common carriers may be engaged for moves-other than mobile home hauling-in which the combined net weight of an employee's household goods equals or exceeds four thousand (4,000) pounds. - 10.1.1.1.The agency may reimburse the common carrier moving charges for up to ten thousand (10,000) pounds of household goods.
 The employee will be responsible for those charges incurred for moving household goods with a combined weight in excess of ten thousand (10,000) pounds. - 10.1.1.2.
-The agency may reimburse unavoidable common carrier charges for stair carries, long carries, shuttles and special equipment, such as cranes, necessary to effect the move. - 10.1.1.3.If the common carrier charges for a weekend move are higher than those for a weekday move, the reimbursement will be limited to the amount that would have been charged for a weekday move.
+The agency may reimburse unavoidable common carrier charges for stair carries, long carries, shuttles and special equipment, such as cranes, necessary to effect the move.

-Topic 55 Payroll and Personnel Issued 10/16/17 Section 35 Employee Relocations Page 5 of 15
+Topic 55 Payroll and Personnel Issued 07/22/19 Section 35 Employee Relocations Page 5 of 16